 It is common practice; when European courts examine extradition cases, the debate centers around the conditions in the country where the asylum-seeker is likely to be sent.
 In the case of Rwanda, the UK government assures everyone that the place is a holiday resort, while NGOs insist Rwanda is hell on earth!

 Migrants too do not want to come to Rwanda, as they should!
-That wasn’t their initial plan, I mean, if they wanted to travel to Rwanda, a country with a popular airline, Rwandair, and a visa-on-arrival policy for all, they would travel to Rwanda!
-There are even signposts on television and in stadiums across Europe reminding them every weekend to: Visit Rwanda!
+That wasn’t their initial plan, I mean, if they wanted to travel to Rwanda, they’d travel to Rwanda.
+Admittedly we are a small country, but not too small to not appear on a map.
+It is not like they do not know where it is.
+The country has a popular airline, Rwandair, and a visa-on-arrival policy for all!
+There are even banners on television and in stadiums across Europe reminding them every weekend to: Visit Rwanda!

 With that in mind, they wouldn’t have collected the little extended family’s possessions to set off for the unknown, be kidnapped by Bedouin passers in the Sinai desert or tribal warlords in Libya, who blackmailed their people back home into selling the family plot and livestock to pay the ransom, once released, sail cross the Mediterranean on ramshackle canoes, be rescued and detained on some European island, escape, hitchhike across Europe, cross the Chanel clandestinely, risk their lives countless times, only to be detained in the UK, then shipped back to Africa.